Italy arrests Sicilian Mafia boss Matteo Messina Denaro | Law-Order

 Messina Denaro was captured at the clinic where he was receiving treatment for an undisclosed medical condition, said Carabinieri Gen. Pasquale Angelosanto, who heads the police force's special operations squad.

+Messina Denaro was taken to a secret location by police immediately after the arrest, Italian state television reported.

+A young man when he went into hiding, he is now 60.

-Even while a fugitive, Messina Denaro, who had a power base in western Sicily, was considered Sicily's Cosa Nostra top boss.
+Messina Denaro, who had a power base in the port city of Trapani, in western Sicily, was considered Sicily's Cosa Nostra top boss even while a fugitive.

+He was the last of three longtime fugitive top-level Mafia bosses who had for decades eluded capture.

+Messina Denaro, who tried in absentia and convicted of dozens of murders, faces multiple life sentences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)